tcrensink/tsar/docs/design_doc.md

     A: For now, whatever is easiest.
 Management strategy may depend on document types (save a webpage?).
 - Q: what is the tradeoff of explicit specification vs model inference (e.g., should you prompt the user for keywords or generate them automatically from a new doc?)
     A: As a guiding principle: minimize friction.
 Auto generate keywords unless the user overrides (this is advanced feature though).
+- Q: how to handle app-state difficuties found in tsar 1.0
+    A: 1) try to keep view, data separate; use @property to implement "listener", keep thinking about it...

 # QUESTIONS, OPEN
-- Q: how to handle app-state difficuties found in tsar 1.0?
+- Q: will there be a mode to "explore" docs (e.g. arxiv) and add them to a collection?
+- Q: Will there be a notes section?
+May be useful for non-text based documents.
 - Q: how to summarize a collection for understanding it as a whole?
 - Q: how will you implement browse?
 What is the UI?
 Will there be a GUI?
 Are links user generated or automated?
 How will they be updated?:
     - networkX